maxstalzer/maxstalzer.github.io/index.markdown

 Hello

-This is an analysis of [drug crimes in San Francisco.] (maxstalzer.github.io/SF drug crime)
+This is an analysis of drug crimes in San Francisco. <a href="maxstalzer.github.io/SF drug crime" target="_blank"> Here </a>